For Patients & Caregivers

 For Healthcare Professionals

 Music as therapy has been used since ancient times.
 It emerged as a formal discipline in the United States in the late 1940s.
 Currently, there are over 5,000 music therapists working in clinical settings throughout the country.
 Patients listen to or perform music under the guidance of a professionally trained music therapist.
-Music can promote relaxation and provide distraction from pain.
-It has been used to reduce postoperative pain (13) and to help alleviate anxiety and stress (1)(2).
-Conclusions of a systematic review support music therapy in alleviating pre-operative anxiety (20).
+Music can promote relaxation and provide distraction from pain, and has been used to reduce postoperative pain (13) and help alleviate anxiety and stress (1)(2).
+Conclusions of a systematic review support music therapy in alleviating preoperative anxiety (20).

 Because music therapy is noninvasive and free of side effects, it is integrated into standard care in major cancer hospitals to help relieve pain and physical and psychological discomfort.